MicrosoftDocs/PowerShell-Docs-DSC/dsc/docs-conceptual/dsc-3.0/concepts/configurations.md

 ## Getting the current state of a configuration

 The `dsc config get` command retrieves the current state of the resource instances defined in a configuration document.
-DSC also collects any message emitted by the resources during the operation, indicates whether any of the resources raised an error, and provides metadata about the operation as a whole and for each resource instance.
+For each resource instance, DSC collects messages emitted by the resources during the operation, indicates whether any of the resources raised an error, and provides metadata about the operation as a whole.

 ```sh
 dsc config get --file ./example.config.dsc.yaml